EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 ![Alt text](../images/aws_12.PNG) - TO BLUR OUT

-You will get the following windown.
+You will get the following window.
 Notice that optionally you can also here activate the MFA:

 ![Alt text](../images/aws_13.PNG)